• Home

 Kathy and her husband reside in the Beaver/Loomis area.
 Kathy has always loved tutoring and helping others, and this is evident in her work with Ciria and her family.
 Kathy is employed as a receptionist for NWTC, Crivitz site, but still manages to find time to tutor, and we're glad she does!

 Kathy and Ciria have been meeting since they were first matched in May 2015.
 Since then Ciria has had her third son so there have been adjustments for all to make.
 Kathy spends her time with Ciria using conversational English and helping Ciria in her day to day functions of being a mother and wife.
 They have practiced dialog for speaking with the two older boys’ teachers; and Ciria was proud to say she attended her first Parent-Teacher conference by herself and was able to communicate with the teachers, with minimal assistance from her sons.
-Kathy brings children's library books that are written in both Spanish and English, and in this way, the whole family
+Kathy brings children's library books that are written in both Spanish and English, and in this way, the whole family benefits from reading together.

 Congratulations Cathy and Ciria for being our April tutor/student of the month!